 If you want to get to know the local people and their culture, or just simply buy a bus ticket without any hassle, learn a bit of Spanish.
 A good start is learning these basic phrases.

-After traveling in Peru and Bolivia, we’ve noticed the Chilean culture is not typically Hispanic.
-And as I already mentioned, it’s very European so locals are not wearing any traditional colorful clothes.
-You might rather observe the architecture here or cultural tradition of Chilean huasos (horsemen similar to North America cowboys).
+After travelling in Peru and Bolivia, we’ve noticed the Chilean culture is not typically Hispanic.
+And as I already mentioned, it’s very European so locals are not wearing any traditional colourful clothes.
+You might rather observe the architecture here or the cultural tradition of Chilean huasos (horsemen similar to North American cowboys).

-Few weeks before your trip, visit a travel clinic to ask about recommended vaccines based on the current situation in Chile.
-There are no mandatory vaccines required to enter the country (as opposed to mandatory yellow fever vaccine in Peru).
+A few weeks before your trip, visit a travel clinic to ask about recommended vaccines based on the current situation in Chile.
+There are no mandatory vaccines required to enter the country (as opposed to the mandatory yellow fever vaccine in Peru).

 Drinking tap water and from the streams

-Apart from the trek in Torres del Paine, we always use our Lifestraw bottles with a filter to fill up with water wherever we go or drink boiled water on the treks.
+Apart from the trek in Torres del Paine, we always used our Lifestraw bottles with a filter to fill up with water wherever we go or drink boiled water on the treks.

 Chile is considered the safest country in South America with the lowest rate of violent crimes.
 That being said, as always, some common rules are good to follow, read our tips here: How to stay safe while traveling

 We highly recommend having good travel insurance.
 Better be safe than sorry.
 As an example, Michal’s beaver fever was treated in New Zealand where medication is quite expensive.
 We were glad to have a travel insurance that covered the treatment.

 Overland travellers usually enter Chile from Peru or more commonly from Bolivia as part of the Salt Flats tour that starts in Bolivia.
 Most travellers will fly into Santiago’s international airport, Chile’s capital.